 Swat is considered a very safe valley for foreign & domestic male and female tourists.
-Occasionally there are hazardous things in swat valley such as glacier sliding, snowstorms, and floods that are dangerous and should be avoided, it is, for the most part, completely safe to travel to swat, and if you use your common sense, your trip should go smoothly.
+Occasionally there are hazardous things in Swat such as glacier sliding, snowstorms, and floods that are dangerous and should be avoided, it is, for the most part, completely safe to travel to Swat Valley, and if you use your common sense, your trip should go smoothly.

 Safety and security in Swat Valley is the No.1 priority of swat police and the Government of Khyber Pakhtunkhwa, therefore, they encourage and advise both local and foreign tourists to visit swat valley with confidence as the safety and security situation has improved.